phrp720/aw-sync-suite/README.md

 </details>

 ## About
-Aw-Sync-Suite provides an easy-to-deploy solution for syncing data from multiple **ActivityWatch** instances to **Prometheus** and visualizing the data with **Grafana**.
+**Aw-Sync-Suite** provides an easy-to-deploy solution for syncing data from multiple [ActivityWatch](https://github.com/ActivityWatch/activitywatch) instances to [Prometheus](https://prometheus.io/) and visualizing the data with [Grafana](https://grafana.com/).

-This project operates independently of [ActivityWatch](https://github.com/ActivityWatch/activitywatch) and is compatible with all versions of ActivityWatch that support the REST API feature.
+This project operates independently of **ActivityWatch** and is compatible with all versions of ActivityWatch that support the REST API feature.

 ### This suite consists of two main components:
 - **[aw-sync-agent](https://github.com/phrp720/aw-sync-suite/tree/master/aw-sync-agent):**  A lightweight agent that runs on each computer you want to sync data from.
 It connects to ActivityWatch, retrieves the data,filter them, and pushes it to Prometheus.